-Learn how to manage, conserve and remediate hazards to natural resources in the bachelor’s of geoscience online degree with a concentration in natural resources and conservation at Southern New Hampshire University.
+Learn how to manage, conserve and remediate hazards to natural resources in the online Bachelor of Science in Geoscience degree with a concentration in Natural Resources and Conservation at Southern New Hampshire University.
 This natural resources degree concentration gives you a strong foundation in the natural and physical sciences with a focus on science communication, methodology and technology used to solve complex environmental problems.
-You’ll learn how to analyze data and utilize the latest technology to study all aspects of the earth and present your findings.
+You'll learn how to analyze data and utilize the latest technology to study all aspects of the earth and present your findings.

 Not available for students outside the continental U.S.

 The bachelor’s in geoscience online coursework covers climate change, alternative energy, sustainability and more of today's most important environmental challenges.
 You'll gain the skills and experience to meet intensifying demand for geoscience professionals specialized in energy, environmental protection, and land and resource management.

 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your bachelor’s in geosciences at SNHU include:

 As a graduate of SNHU's BS in Geosciences program, you'll be prepared to pursue or advance your career in a variety of roles, including:

 The U.S. Bureau of Labor Statistics projects that employment for environmental scientists and specialists, including those in health fields, will grow 11% by 2026, faster than the average growth for all occupations.*